chromeos/chromeos.dev/pages/en/android-environment/deploying-apps.md

 ![Enable Chrome OS' ADB debug settings](/images/develop/android/deploy/debug_settings.gif)

+!!! aside.message--note
+**Note:** If the ADB toggle is not available after enabling Linux, or if it can’t be toggled, you may have to factory reset your device.
+!!!

 When the computer restarts you'll see a message that lets you know that there may be applications that were not downloaded from the app store on the device.

 ![This device may contain apps that haven't been verified by Google](/images/develop/android/deploy/login_notice.jpg)